-The First Degree Committee for the observance of the SFEE Code of Practice, after considering the submitted report/ complaint and if it judges that there has been a violation of articles 1 to 7 of the Code concerning relationships between pharmaceutical companies and SFEE's patient organizations, can impose the following sanctions on the member company of SFEE, which has not observed the above mentioned provisions of the present Code:

-a.
-The immediate publication of the First Degree Committee judgment condemning the pharmaceutical company , n the SFEE journal "Theseis" ($\Theta \epsilon \sigma \epsilon i \varsigma$).

-b.
-The correction of the promotional material and the obligation of the indicted pharmaceutical company to send the corrected material to the same recipients accompanied by a relevant letter referring to the modifications.

-c.
-The publication of the text of the First Degree Committee judgment, as the case may be, depending on the subject, in scientific journals intended for healthcare professionals.
+- The First Degree Committee for the observance of the SFEE Code of Conduct, after considering the submitted report/ complaint and if it judges that there has been a violation of articles 1 to 7 of Chapter A of the Code concerning relationships between pharmaceutical companies and SFEE's patient organizations, can impose the following sanctions on the member company of SFEE, which has not observed the above mentioned provisions of this Code: - The publication of the First Degree Committee judgment condemning the pharmaceutical company at SFEE's website. - b.
+The correction of promotional material and the obligation of the indicted pharmaceutical company to send the corrected material to the same recipients accompanied by a relevant letter where the modifications are indicated. - The publication of the text of the judgment of the First Degree Committee, as the case may be, depending on the subject, in scientific journals addressed to healthcare professionals.

-The above mentioned sanctions (b) and (c) are imposed if the deadline for the referral of the report/complaint to the Second Degree Committee, as provided for in article 2.15 of the SFEE Control Procedure on Implementation of SFEE's Code of Practice, expires and no action has been taken.
+The above mentioned sanctions (b) and (c) are imposed if the deadline for the referral of the report/complaint to the Second Degree Committee, as provided for in article 2.14 of the SFEE Control Procedure on Implementation of SFEE's Code of Conduct, elapses without effect.

-The Second Degree Committee may impose on the SFEE member company which has not complied with the judgment of the First Degree Committee the sanctions cited in article 4.1 A of the Control Procedure of SFEE's Code of Practice.
-The Second Degree Committee may, apart from the above sanctions, impose a fine of $15.000 \in$.
-The cited fines shall be deposited by the violating pharmaceutical company in a special bank account of SFEE, within a maximum of 30 working days from the date of issuing the judgment.
+The Second Degree Committee may impose on the company-member of SFEE which has not complied with the judgment of the First Degree Committee the sanctions cited in article 4.1 of the SFEE Code of Conduct Control Procedure.
+The Second Degree Committee may, further to the above sanctions, impose a fine of €15,000.
+The cited fines shall be deposited by the violating pharmaceutical company in a special bank account of SFEE, within a maximum of 30 working days from the date the judgment was issued.

-B) Matters concerning article 8 of this Code
+B) Issues concerning article 8 of this present Code

-The First Degree Committee for the observance of SFEE Code of Practice, may, after considering the submitted report/ complaint, and if it judges that there has been a violation of article 8 of this Code, impose via its judgment a fine of up to $3.000 \in$ to the SFEE member company.
+The First Degree Committee for the observance of SFEE Code of Conduct, may, after considering the submitted report/complaint, and if it judges that there has been a violation of article 8 of this Code, impose via its judgment a fine of up to €3,000 on the company-member of SFEE.

-The cited fines shall be deposited by the indicted pharmaceutical company in a special bank account of SFEE.
+The fines in question shall be deposited by the indicted pharmaceutical company in a special bank account of SFEE.

-After the issuance of the judgement by the First Degree Committee, the opposed parties reserve their right to submit, within 30 working days of notification of the judgment to them by SFEE Secretariat, an application to refer the case to the Second Degree Committee according to article 2.15 of the SFEE Code of Practice Control Procedure.
+After the issuance of the judgement by the First Degree Committee, the opposed parties reserve their right to submit, within 30 working days of notification of the judgment to them by SFEE Secretariat, an application to refer the case to the Second Degree Committee according to article 2.14 of the SFEE Code of Conduct Control Procedure.
 The above-mentioned action suspends the claim for the aforementioned fine.

-The Second Degree Committee may impose a fine of up to 15.000€ to the non compliant pharmaceutical SFEE member company.
+The Second Degree Committee may impose a fine of up to €15,000 to the non-compliant pharmaceutical company-member of SFEE.

-The cited fines shall be deposited by the violating pharmaceutical company in a special SFEE bank account.
+The fines in question shall be deposited by the infringing pharmaceutical company in a special SFEE bank ac-

-If the fines imposed by the First Degree Committee are not paid and if a report referral has not been submitted to the Second Degree Committee within the deadlines set according to article 2.14 of the SFEE Code of Practice Control Procedure, the Second Degree Committee then decides to impose a fine, exofficio, to the SFEE member company, to which the First Degree Committee had previously imposed a fine.
+If the fines imposed by the First Degree Committee are not paid and if a report referral has not been submitted to the Second Degree Committee within the deadlines set according to article 2.14 of the SFEE Code of Conduct Control Procedure, the Second Degree Committee ex officio decides to impose a fine, ex-officio, on the company-member of SFEE, on whom the First Degree Committee had previously imposed a fine.

-Should the SFEE pharmaceutical member company fail to comply with the judgment of the Second Degree Committee again, the latter shall refer the matter to the SFEE Disciplinary Board which may decide to expel the said company from SFEE.
+Should the pharmaceutical company-member of SFEE fail to comply with the judgment of the Second Degree Committee again, the latter shall refer the matter to the SFEE Disciplinary Board which may decide to expel the said company from SFEE.

+ANNEX

-ANNEX Proposed content of written agreements between pharmaceutical companies and patient organizations
+Proposed content of written agreements between pharmaceutical companies and patient organizations